jdoleary/Spellmasons/docs/TasksCurrent.md

     - mana steal's health cost disappeared
     - miniboss vampire was able to move without playing walking animation during the ranged unit turn phase and then continue walking on his own

-- (e) singleplayer is always seeding the same level
 - push + radius*2 + connect + damage isn't damaging the connected units (note, the pushed unit ends up in lava)
     - This is because the unit died when it fell in the lava so connect didn't connect it to other living units
 - (e) fix save/load  from menu screen, it needs to change the gameview